 Is a Very Low Calorie Diet safe?

-This depends on your particular health needs.
+This really depends on your particular health needs.
 It’s absolutely necessary to talk to your doctor before starting a VLCD to make sure that it’s the right choice for you.
 People who are under the age of 18, pregnant, breastfeeding, or have particular medical conditions (including liver and heart problems) should not adopt a Very Low Calorie Diet.

 It’s very important to discuss your weight loss plans to ensure that you won’t inadvertently harm your health.
 According to the UK’s National Health Service, drastically dropping your energy intake may cause problems such as gallstones and heart issues.
 Your doctor should do a series of tests to check that your health is in order before starting a VLCD.
 During your diet you should continue to regularly see your doctor to monitor your health.
 Doctors may prescribe a VLCD for obese patients, particularly those suffering from serious health risks as a result of their weight.